bharad22/bharad22/README.md

 ### Hi there 👋

--My name is Bharadwaj P, and I'm a Full Stack, Computer Science, Data Structures, and C++, Python, and JS enthusiast.
+My name is Bharadwaj P, and I'm a Full Stack, Computer Science, Data Structures, and C++, Python, and JS enthusiast.
 Currently, I'm a Front-end developer working on and contributing to numerous web app development projects.

 - 🔭 I’m currently working on Freelance projects
 - 🌱 I’m currently learning Full Stack development